quartermaine/Tensorflow-models/README.md

 # Tensorflow models
 ---------------------

-A collection of scripts built with tensoflow framework.
+A collection of scripts built with tensorflow framework.

 * [CIFAR100_with_FLAGS.py](https://github.com/quartermaine/Tensorflow-models/blob/master/CIFAR100_with_FLAGS.py)